ABP is one of the largest pension funds in the world. How do we invest?

 Read the full report here (PDF)

-We foresee three major transitions in the coming years that we address with our policy.
+We foresee two major transitions in the coming years that we address with our policy.
 These transitions will have a decisive impact on companies’ ability to create long-term value and on the lives of our participants.
 These three major transitions are:

 We regard corporate respect for human rights not only as a prerequisite for all our investments, but also as the precondition for these transitions to unfold in an equitable way.
 We consider good corporate governance to be fundamental.
 Without good governance, good business management and a good relationship with shareholders, companies cannot successfully address the three transitions in a sustainable and responsible way.